jsicheng/autoencoder-ancestry-inference/README.md

 </div>

-In two dimensions, the low dimensional mappings of each dimensionality reduction method produced interesting plots:
+In two dimensions, the low dimensional mappings of the training data from each dimensionality reduction method produced interesting plots:

 <table align="center">
 <tr>